OS/VS2 (SVS): Structure, interface and logic

+This article adheres to IBM's usage of the term storage rather than memory.

 Storage Management

 Storage management in SVS is similar to that in MVT, with a few notable differences.
 The description below is somewhat simplified; it glosses over some special cases.

 SVS has 16MiB of addressable storage in a single address space, regardless of the size of physical memory.
 The nucleus and the FLPA are Virtual=Real (V=R), meaning that each virtual address in that area is mapped to the corresponding physical address.

 A job step in SVS can request V=R storage; all assigned pages in a V=R region are mapped to the corresponding real page frames.

 When a program check occurs with an interrupt code of 16 or 17, SVS checks whether a page has been assigned to the virtual address.
 If it has, SVS will assign a page frame and read the contents of the page into it.
 If no page has been assigned, SVS causes an Abnormal End (ABEND) with the same ABEND code (0C4) that MVT would have used for a protection violation.

 SVS provides services for page fixing and unfixing.
 When a page is fixed, its page frame is not subject to page stealing.
 The primary purpose of page fixing is I/O.